cloud-gov/product/OnboardingChecklist.md

 should take the time to go through them, please do not try and tackle it all in one shot!
 It can become overwhelming very quickly  `Buddy` will walk through this list with you at a high level with you to help manage the work.

-- [ ] Take judicious notes on what about this onboarding process or cloud.gov is confusing or frustrating.
-If you notice a problem (especially with things like documentation), you are more than welcome to fix it!
-At the very least, please share this information with your buddy (or someone) at some point so we can make the team/platform better.
-(You can also file issues and pull requests on [the template Onboarding checklist](https://github.com/cloud-gov/product/blob/master/OnboardingChecklist.md).
-- [ ] Figure out who your onboarding buddy is (they should reach out to you) and make sure this issue is assigned to them in our [Github Project Planning Board](https://github.com/orgs/cloud-gov/projects/2).We use this board to organize, prioritize, and track our work.
 - [ ] Read [the team onboarding document](https://github.com/cloud-gov/product/blob/master/Onboarding.md) for more context about cloud.gov.
 - [ ] Bookmark the [pertinent links listed here](https://github.com/cloud-gov/product/blob/master/PertinentLinks.md).
 - [ ] Read through [the Overview section of our site](https://cloud.gov/docs/overview/what-is-cloudgov/) for a broader understanding of cloud.gov, especially how we present it to potential customers and users.